 3. Pinch the drive belt together near its center and slide the stationary drive sheave over the crankshaft.
-Install the washer, kick starter ratchet, and cooling fan.
+Install the kick starter ratchet ensuring the splines are engaged.
 Secure the stationary drive sheave with a nut (threads coated with red Loctite #271).
 Tighten the nut to 27.5 ft-lb.

 4. Rotate the drive belt and sheaves until the drive belt is flush with the top of the driven clutch.

-5. Place the V-belt cover and one rear brake cable tab into position; then secure with the eight cap screws.
+5. Place the drive belt cover into position; then secure with the eight cap screws.

 6. Tighten the cover cap screws to 7 ft-lb.
 7. Install the cooling duct.
 8. Place the footrest cover into position and secure it to the footrest with the Phillips-head cap screws.
 Tighten securely.
-9. Secure the footrest cover to the front and rear fenders with the Phillips-head cap screws and four cap screws.
+9. Secure the footrest cover to the front and rear fenders with the cap screws.
 Tighten securely.